kildahldev/unofficial-polestar-api/README.md

 2. Paste `kildahldev/unofficial-polestar-api` and select **Integration**
 3. Click **Add**, then find **Unofficial Polestar** in HACS and click **Download**
 4. Restart Home Assistant

+Then add the integration via **Settings → Devices & Services → Add Integration → Polestar**.
+Enter your Polestar ID email, password, and VIN (Vehicle Identification Number).
+Each config entry sets up one vehicle — add the integration again with a different VIN if you have multiple cars.
+Tick **Demo mode** to get a fake vehicle with static data (no API connection needed).

 See the [HA integration README](ha_integration_README.md) for setup, entities, services, and dashboard cards.